-African Blue SA is a joint venture between the Australian company Costa Group Holdings Pty Limited ("Costa Group") and Total Produce Limited, who is today part of Dole plc, and this statement covers African Blue SA and its subsidiaries, including Sweet Berry SA and African Blue (UK) Limited (together "African Blue").
+African Blue SA is a joint venture between subsidiaries of the Australian company Costa Group Holdings Pty Limited ("Costa Group") and Dole plc, and this statement covers African Blue SA and its subsidiaries, including Sweet Berry SA and African Blue (UK) Limited (together "African Blue").

-African Blue is a Moroccan farming, marketing and distribution company selling blueberries globally.
+African Blue is a Moroccan farming company producing blueberries for sale globally.
 African Blue owns and operates farms in Morocco and sources fruit from third party growers in Morocco and elsewhere in Africa.
-As at 1 January 2023, African Blue had planted 349 hectares of planted farmland to meet the demands of production in the market.
+As at 31 December 2024, African Blue had approximately 351 hectares of planted farmland to meet the demands of production in the market.

-Across Morocco in 2023, African Blue worked with 56 direct suppliers of goods and services not for resale, including two labour hire providers in the south of Morocco to help source labour.
-There are currently a total of thirteen produce supply partners in Morocco.
-African Blue also has three produce supply partners in South Africa and eight in Zimbabwe who supply fruit to African Blue using our proprietary genetics.
+Across Morocco in 2024, African Blue worked with 60 direct suppliers of goods and services not for resale, including one labour hire provider in the south of Morocco to help source labour.
+There are currently a total of eleven produce supply partners in Morocco.
+African Blue also has four produce supply partners in South Africa and seven in Zimbabwe who supply fruit to African Blue using our proprietary genetics.